 Customer ownership encourages boldness

 Take our conservation reserve.
-Bank Australia was the first bank in the country to invest in conservation land, purchasing its first property in 2008 (way back before nature was “cool”!).
-Today, we help manage over 2,100 hectares of protected property in western Victoria on Wotjobaluk Country, in partnership with Trust for Nature and with guidance from the local Barengi Gadjin Land Council.
+Bank Australia was the first bank in the country to invest in land conservation this way, purchasing the first property in 2008 (way back before nature was “cool”!).
+Today, we care for over 2,100 hectares in western Victoria on Wotjobaluk Country, in partnership with Trust for Nature and with guidance from Traditional Owners represented by Barengi Gadjin Land Council.

 The same is true for climate action.
 Climate is consistently one of the top issues our customers care about, which has enabled us to make bold decisions, from offering Clean Energy Home Loans to ending car loans for new fossil fuel vehicles.

-Or take our commitment to impact.
-Up to 4% of our after-tax profit goes into our impact fund, supporting customer grants for not-for-profit organisations (a program now in its tenth year and having provided $XX million in grants), as well as the conservation reserve and partnerships across our four impact areas.
+Or take our commitment to philanthropy.
+Up to 4% of our after-tax profit goes into our impact fund, supporting customer grants for not-for-profit organisations (a program now in its tenth year and having provided over $2 million in grants), as well as the conservation reserve and strategic partnerships across our four impact areas.

 But one of our most powerful levers is our core business – how we lend and invest as a bank is one of the biggest ways we can drive the change our customers want.
-Our responsible banking policy clearly sets out what we do finance – the clean energy transition, community housing, and our customers – and, importantly, what we don’t, like fossil fuels, live animal exports, tobacco, gambling and the arms industry.
+Our responsible banking policy clearly sets out what we do finance – like our everyday customers, the clean energy transition, accessible housing; and, importantly, what we don’t, like the fossil fuel industry, live animal exports, tobacco and the arms industry.

 Why this matters now

-Every day at Bank Australia, the question I’m asking myself and my team is: how would our customers want us to act on this?
+Every day at Bank Australia, the question I ask myself and my team is: how would our customers want us to act on this?
 Being able to ask that question – and doing our best to deliver on the answer – is both a huge privilege and responsibility.
-It’s what customer ownership makes possible, and it’s a model I believe all industries could learn from.
+It’s what customer ownership makes possible, and it’s a model I believe could benefit many businesses.

 Head to our customer owned banking page to find out more about what this means for our customers.